 - Saturday 15th and Sunday 16th December 2018

 - The Horniman Museums and Gardens – 100 London Road, Forest Hill, London SE23 3PQ

 - FREE, but booking required.
 Tickets available HERE

-The Xingu Experience is part of the research project The Challenge of the Xingu: indigenous cultures in the museum of the future, funded jointly by Arts & Humanities Research Council (AHRC) and Engineering & Physical Sciences Research Council (EPSRC) under the ‘Immersive Experiences’ call, and by The Centre for Public Engagement at Queen Mary University of London
+Xingu Village is part of the research project The Challenge of the Xingu: indigenous cultures in the museum of the future, funded jointly by Arts & Humanities Research Council (AHRC) and Engineering & Physical Sciences Research Council (EPSRC) under the ‘Immersive Experiences’ call, and by The Centre for Public Engagement at Queen Mary University of London

 The project is led by People’s Palace Projects (Queen Mary University of London) and AIKAX (Association of Indigenous Peoples of the Upper Xingu) in partnership with Factum Foundation The Horniman Museum and Gardens, A Casa Gringo Cardia, Playground Entertainment and WeSense.